X8J/toggleLayers/README.md

-# toggleLayers
+## toggleLayers
-this is my first after effects scripts that can quickly toggle all layers of a type for you, this can help you check your base video without effects on adjustment layers for example
+This is my first after effects scripts that can quickly toggle all layers of a type for you, this can help you check your base video without effects on adjustment layers for example

-to add
+#TO ADD
 toggle one framers
 toggle nulls
 toggle lights / cameras